LinuxCNC/linuxcnc-live-build/README.md

 - NOTE: ```ipv6.disable=1``` appended to isolinux kernel command line so installation does not stall during network config at sites with no dhcpv6 server.

+# Changes for Trixie
+- back to using repositories at www.linuxcnc.org